 As required by state law, Epiphany administers standardized tests during each school year.
-Results of these tests will be shared with families.
+Results of these tests are shared with families.
 Epiphany requests that families avoid student absences during the standardized testing period.
-Epiphany has chosen to use ERB's CTP (Comprehensive Testing Program) in grades 2 - 5.
-This assessment is typically given in the early fall semester.
+Epiphany has chosen to use ERB's CTP (Comprehensive Testing Program) in grades 3 - 5.
+This assessment is typically given in the late spring semester.
+Students in grade 2 are administered the Case 21 in language arts and mathematics three times per year (beginning, middle, and end).